tensorflow/tfjs-models/body-pix/README.md

 // Convert the personSegmentation into a mask to darken the background. const foregroundColor = {r: 0, g: 0, b: 0, a: 0};
 const backgroundColor = {r: 0, g: 0, b: 0, a: 255};
-const backgroundDarkeningMask = bodyPix.toMask(personSegmentation, foregroundColor, backgroundColor);
+const backgroundDarkeningMask = bodyPix.toMask(
+    personSegmentation, foregroundColor, backgroundColor);

 const opacity = 0.7;
 const maskBlurAmount = 3;
 const flipHorizontal = true;

 const canvas = document.getElementById('canvas');
-// draw the mask onto the image on a canvas.
-With opacity set to 0.7 and maskBlurAmount set to 3, this will darken the background and blur the darkened background's edge. bodyPix.drawMask(
+// Draw the mask onto the image on a canvas.
+With opacity set to 0.7 and
+// maskBlurAmount set to 3, this will darken the background and blur the
+// darkened background's edge. bodyPix.drawMask(
     canvas, imageElement, backgroundDarkeningMask, opacity, maskBlurAmount, flipHorizontal);
 ```